 - Implement a plant-based curriculum into their diabetes self-management education and support program to improve patient outcomes.

 Reed Mangels, PhD, RD

 Reed Mangels, PhD, RD is a Nutrition Advisor for the non-profit, educational Vegetarian Resource Group as well as nutrition editor and a regular columnist and Nutrition Editor for the quarterly publication, Vegetarian Journal.
-She is a co-author of The Dietitian’s Guide to Vegetarian Diets (2nd and 3rd editions) and of the Academy of Nutrition and Dietetics 2009 and 2003 position papers on vegetarian diets.
+She is a co-author of The Dietitian’s Guide to Vegetarian Diets (2nd, 3rd, and 4th editions) and of the Academy of Nutrition and Dietetics 2009 and 2003 position papers on vegetarian diets.
 She is a past Chair of the Vegetarian Nutrition Dietetic Practice Group.
 She has written numerous articles and book chapters for professionals and the public on vegetarian nutrition in the life-cycle.
 Reed has authored several books for the public including Your Complete Vegan Pregnancy and Simply Vegan.
-She recently retired from the University of Massachusetts Amherst where she was an adjunct associate professor in the Department of Nutrition.
+She is retired from the University of Massachusetts Amherst where she was an adjunct associate professor in the Department of Nutrition.
 She lives in Santa Cruz, California.

 - Vegetarian Nutrition for Infants, Children, and Adolescents

 - Provide examples of acceptable sources (dietary and/or supplement) of key nutrients for vegetarian infants, children, and adolescents.

 - Discuss potential health benefits and concerns related to vegetarian diets in infancy childhood, and adolescence.